 Chez Shea is a romantic French restaurant located in Seattle's historic Pike Place Market.
 With colossal half moon windows overlooking the market, white linen tables and glowing candlelight, it's an exceptional place to mark a cornerstone.
 Since it was a splurging sort of night, our table indulged in the Tasting Menu: seven carefully prepared, locally inspired French dishes paired with the perfect wine accompaniment.

-of law school lunacy fade away.
+A dinner like this made the past three years of law school lunacy fade away.
 I suppose it was similar to childbirth - going through it was hell but the payoff was so sweet.
 The foie gras course alone made me wish Tristan were graduating from law school more often.

 Artisan Sonoma Foie Gras Two Ways